top of page

 Seventh Hand Farm has multiple areas with active annual growing.
-In 2019 we are expanding the foliage and perennial plant division.
-Our future will involve peonies and hydrangea as well as unusual woody stemmed foliage plants.
+We continue to expand the foliage and perennial plant division including peonies and hydrangea as well as unusual woody stemmed foliage plants.
 In 2023 we will be offering dried flowers for the late summer and fall season.

 The spring flowers are planted here in the late fall and the offerings change each season.
 Our specialty is heat and humidity tolerant annuals from April - October.
 We currently do not have any greenhouse structures or heated structures.
 All plugs are grown in our home cabin before transplant.